jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 ---
 layout: post
-title: "Implementing Dijkstra"
+title: "Using Dijkstra's Algorithm for Score Calculation in a Tile-based Game"
 date: "2018-05-01 14:54"
 ---

-# Using Dijkstra's Algorithm for Score Calculation in a Tile-based Game

 Recently, I've been building a multiplayer tile-laying game inspired by games like [Carcassonne](<https://en.wikipedia.org/wiki/Carcassonne_board_game>) and [Settlers of Catan](https://en.wikipedia.org/wiki/Catan).
 I'll soon have some other blog posts about the game and some of the technologies and architectures I'm building it with, but today I'm going to walkthrough and illustrate how I used [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to implement the scoring component of the game.
 Since there are already [so](https://stackoverflow.com/questions/2856670/why-does-dijkstras-algorithm-work) [many](https://www.youtube.com/watch?v=NHZr6P1csiY) [good](https://www.manning.com/books/grokking-algorithms) [resources](https://mitpress.mit.edu/books/introduction-algorithms) explaining what Dijkstra's algorithm is and how it works, I'm writing this for somebody who already understands the basic concepts involved, and who would like to see a real-life implementation of it in a tile-based Javascript game.

-### The Game — Rules and Objectives
+## The Game — Rules and Objectives

 To begin, I'm going to explain the game, so as to motivate why I even needed a pathfinding algorithm in the first place.
 If all you want to see is my implementation, feel free to skip to the next section.

-##### Turns and Tile Placement
+### Turns and Tile Placement

 Like Carcassonne, the game begins with a single tile on the board.
 When it is each players' turn, they draw a random tile and must place it somewhere on the board.
 In order to place the tile, all of its edges must match with those surrounding it.
 Streets have to match up to streets, and grass has to match up with grass.
 Tiles can be rotated but not swapped out.
 So what a player will do on their turn is largely dependent on what tile they draw.